An Introduction to the Structural Components of Wine

 Red wines are most well-known for their tannins, but orange wines have them too.
 White wine and rosé can have them, but generally in low amounts that don’t have a major impact on our experience of the wine.

 Tannins in wine come mostly from grape skins, but also seeds, stems, and to a much lesser extent, oak.
 It turns out tannins are complex little things and scientists are constantly learning more about how they function and evolve in the wine.
-The previous belief that tannins simply polymerized (connected with each other and grew larger) in bottle until they fell out of the wine is an oversimplification.
-Some tannins do fall out of the wine, but in ways we don’t yet understand fully, tannins also change in shape and structure, making aged wines less astringent.
-Anthocyanins, the phenols that give red wine its color, also bind with tannin, which is part of the reason red wines turn to brown as they age.
+Tannins polymerize (connect with each other and grow longer), but they also change shape and structure in ways we don’t yet understand fully.
+Aged wines are less astringent, and often smoother.
+Anthocyanins, the phenols that give red wine its color, also bind with tannin, which is part of the reason some red wines turn to brown as they age.

-How does understanding tannins help with appreciating wine?
-We each have our own sensitivity to tannins.
-Some people are drawn to very tannic wines, others find them too overpowering, unless accompanied by specific types of food (e.g. a rare steak).
+Each of us has our own sensitivity to tannins.
+Some people are drawn to very tannic wines, others find them too overpowering, unless accompanied by specific types of food (e.g., a rare steak).
 Not only the level of tannin, but the type of tannin can help you find more wines you like.
 If you have access to a good wine shop, telling the person working there about a wine you liked the tannin structure of can help them find something else you like.
-This is especially true if you liked the tannins, but found something else about the wine off-putting.

 Acidity

 When we consume something acidic, our mouths release saliva to protect our teeth.
 The saliva cleans out our mouths, which feels refreshing.
 Acidity is also one of the major components that allows wine to age, which is especially important for white wines.
 While there are many types of acids in grapes the two most common are tartaric and malic acids.
 Tartaric acid is critical to wine.
-Malic acid, however, can be harsh on our palates and is sometimes converted into lactic acid through a process called Malolactic Fermentation (aka ‘Malo’ or sometimes MLF).
+Malic acid, however, can be harsh on our palates and is sometimes converted into lactic acid through a process called Malolactic Fermentation.* (It’s also known as ‘Malo’ or sometimes MLF).

-While pH isn’t the most telling measure of a wine’s acidity, it is the most common and easy to understand.
+While pH isn’t a perfect measure of a wine’s acidity, it is the most common and easy to understand.
 Because pH is an inverse logarithmic scale, lower pH indicates higher acidity.
-An acidic wine may be as low as 2.7 pH and a wine with lower acidity may be as high as 4.3, with most wines falling between a 3.0 and 4.0.
-Acidity is higher in white wines.
-In part it is due to higher levels of potassium in grape skins, which neutralizes some of the tartaric acid in red wine (remember, white wine is made with minimal, if any, skin contact).
-Also, almost all red wines undergo MLF, but most white wines either don’t at all, or only some of the wine undergoes MLF.
+Most wines fall between a pH of 3.0 and 4.0.
+Acidity is generally higher in white wines.
+Part of the reason acidity tends to be higher in white wines is that potassium in grape skins neutralizes some tartaric acid during red winemaking.
+Almost all red wines also undergo MLF, softening their acidity further, while most whites either skip it entirely or use it selectively.
 High acidity also enhances our perception of tannin and reduces our perception of residual sugar, meaning too much acidity in a red wine may make the tannins unapproachable, while high acidity in a white dessert wine keeps the wine from being cloying.

 Carbohydrates (Don’t worry, there aren’t many!)